University Professor Dr David Florian Bieber

 Sanja Kmezić is a lecturer and coordinator of the Master's programmes.

-Sanja Kmezić is a lecturer and coordinator for the joint Master's programme in Southeast European Studies and the joint Arqus Master's programme in European Studies at CSEES.
-She holds a B.A. in Law from the University of Belgrade, an MPA from the University of Pittsburgh and a PhD from the University of Graz.
-Her research interests include decentralisation and subnational finance, governance and development.
-She has also worked as an international consultant in various international development programmes, focusing on optimising local and regional public services in the Western Balkans.
-She is co-author of "Fiscal Decentralisation, Local Government and Policy Reversals in Southeastern Europe" (Palgrave, 2018).
+Sanja Kmezić is a Lecturer and the Coordinator for the Joint Master’s Programme in Southeast European Studies, and the Arqus Joint Master’s Programme in European Studies at CSEES.
+She earned her B.A. in law at the University of Belgrade, an MPA at the University of Pittsburgh, and a doctorate at the University of Graz.
+Her research interests include decentralization and subnational finance, governance and development.
+She also serves as an international advisor for the World Bank Group, focusing on programs aimed at optimizing local and regional public services in the Western Balkans.
+She is the co-author of “Fiscal Decentralsation, Local Government and Policy Reversals in Southeastern Europe” (Palgrave, 2018).

 Expertise: